-Coaching for ADHD
+Coaching for people with ADHD

 Our coaches know what it is like to have ADHD.
 We know how hard it can be.
 We also know that it doesn't have to be such a struggle.
 Work with us to find a better way to live.
-Learn how to thrive with ADHD!
+Learn to thrive with ADHD!

 Isn't everyone like that?

-Many people are, at times, inattentive, distractible, impulsive or highly active.
-A diagnosis of ADHD might result IF THE BEHAVIOURS PERSIST over time AND NEGATIVELY AFFECT the person’s family, social, school or work life.
+Many people are, at times, inattentive, distractible, impulsive, or highly active.
+A diagnosis of ADHD might result IF THE BEHAVIOURS PERSIST over time AND NEGATIVELY AFFECT the person’s family, social, school, or work life.

 ADHD is one of the most common mental disorders in children and adolescents.
 According to the National Institute of Mental Health, ADHD affects an estimated 8.4% of children and 2.5% of adults in the United States.